ibajpai1/mugiwaras/README.md

-Overview
+<h3>Overview</h3>
-Our team has developed the Organization Accountability Project, focusing on creating a transparent and confidential tax expenditure tracking system.
+<p>Our team has developed the Organization Accountability Project, focusing on creating a transparent and confidential tax expenditure tracking system.
 This project consists of two main portals: a Tax Payment Portal and a Gov-Spending Tracker Portal.
-Our system ensures the privacy of individual transactions using differential privacy, while making the allocation of funds from the government pool publicly accessible.
+Our system ensures the privacy of individual transactions using differential privacy, while making the allocation of funds from the government pool publicly accessible.</p>
 Features
 1. Tax Payment Portal